Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Separability-Obscured Entanglement

 The following is an explicit example of a mixed state of four CV quantum modes, transformed from a pair of low-pixelation vacuum regions, that exhibits both core-halo and halo$_A$-halo$_B$ separability but is not simultaneously separable along these two partitions.
 In particular, despite this pair of separability observations, the distillable entanglement between, for example, halo$_A$ and the rest of the system, will be non-zero.
-Compilation of these observations, and their higher-pixelation counterparts, will indicate the presence of SOE between scalar vacuum regions.

 Consider the CM associated with two sites per region, shown in Eq.~\eqref{eq:sigprimeGHex}.
 Having been transformed through local symplectics, modes 1 and 4 comprise core$_A$ and core$_B$, while modes 2 and 3 comprise halo$_A$ and halo$_B$, where $A,B$ indicates the associated region of the scalar field vacuum.
 Through the techniques described in Ref.~\cite{2001PhRvL..87p7904G}, core-halo separability is identified through the inequality of Eq.~\eqref{eq:core-halosep} with the following decomposition, \hfsetfillcolor{BlueGreen!10} \hfsetbordercolor{BlueGreen}